 Overall, I definitely enjoyed the game.
 The visual language it uses to demonstrate mechanics is extraordinary.
 The journal I kept with my puzzle notes looks like the scrawlings of a mad man - row after row of tiny dots, squares, arrows, and hastily scribbled phrases.
-However, when my first playthrough was "complete" (more or less), I couldn't help but feel a nagging sense of... emptiness, and I don't believe it was quite the zen-like feeling of contentment that the game wanted me to feel.
-It was a pang of disappointment.
+However, when my first playthrough was "complete" (at least as much as I could bear), I couldn't help but feel a nagging sense of... emptiness, and definitely not the zen-like feeling of contentment that I expected.
+It was just a pang of disappointment.

 Mechanics.
 Or, What I Enjoyed.

 The progression in the game isn't based on obtaining a new key or tool or weapon - it's based on gaining new knowledge... and that's really something special.
 Nothing is explicitly explained; learning the game itself is the sole means of advancing.
 In addition, The Witness is also not afraid to present concepts that you are currently not equipped to tackle.
 You are expected to leave, learn, practice, and come back ready to take on old riddles that had you utterly stumped, this time with a new understanding.
-In a weird way, it's almost similar to "Dark Souls" in this regard... but, best not to stretch that comparison too far.
+In a weird way, it's almost similar to "Dark Souls" in this regard - cringe if you must at the comparison, but its somewhat apt... if you squint just right.

 Contrary to popular opinion, I felt the puzzles were well integrated into the environment.
 They still, technically, felt artificially placed there - the puzzle panels are clearly not the natural, universal machinery for their intended function, as is the case of "Myst" and other adventure games - but nevertheless were pleasantly presented in such a way to occasionally interact with the surroundings.
 Puzzles often used nearby environmental queues for hints or even outright solutions, and in many cases altered the surrounding pathways, opening new areas or shortcuts.
 Honestly, I'm not quite sure what people were expecting?